Cholai (film)

 Cholai is an Indian Bengali dark comedy film released in 2016.
 The film is based on the 2011 hooch fatalities. in Bengal, India.
-Unlicensed Country liquor, commonly known as ‘Cholai’ is a prosper business in rural Bengal.It is very cheap and highly addictive.
+Unlicensed Country liquor, commonly known as ‘Cholai’ is a prosperous business in rural Bengal, since it is very inexpensive and highly addictive.

 Plot

-Skaktipada is a reputed teacher in his village.
-He has three sons, the eldest son Nimai sells milk for a living.
-Shaktipada’s second son Nitya is a fraud and has been absconding since a year.
-His youngest son Nata makes local alcohol and his disputed reputation exceeds the boundary of locality.
-The secret of the addiction of his alcohol is the presence of some pesticides in them.
-Nata and his wife work hard to keep the business afloat.
-One day accidentally both of them mix pesticides to the alcohol in the brewing process not knowing their partner as already done it.
-This leads to the death of 172 people who had consumed this poisonous alcohol.
+Skaktipada is a reputed teacher in his village with three sons.
+The eldest son, Nimai, sells milk for a living.
+The second son, Nitya, has been absconding for a year, due to fraudulent activity.
+Skaktipada's youngest son, Nata, makes alcohol and his disputed reputation has grown beyond the area's boundaries.
+His alcohol is especially harmful and addictive, due to the inclusion of pesticides.

+Nata and his wife work to keep the business afloat.
+One day, both of them accidentally mix the normally smaller amount of pesticides into the alcohol during the brewing process, with neither realizing the mistake.
+This leads to the deaths of 172 people.

-Overnight this creates a huge unrest in the village as well as the media.
-To mitigate the unrest Government declares a lucrative compensation of 2 lakhs for the families of the dead.
-Peoples’ excitement takes mercurial height with the announcement.
-People starting from the doctor in the morgue to the carriers of the dead bodies, all became conscious of the compensation amount and demand their share in it.
+Overnight, this creates backlash in the village and the media picks up the story, spreading it further.
+To mitigate unrest, the government declares a lucrative compensation of 2 lakhs for the families of the dead.
+Excitement peaks with the announcement and various people, from the doctor in the morgue to the carriers of the dead bodies, become conscious of the compensation amount and demand a share for themselves.

-A parallel incident soon draws public’s attention.
-The Govt. declares another compensation package to the families of the Maoist workers who are going to surrender.
-To the utter surprise of the villagers, Shaktipada’s long-unseen second son Nitya was seen queuing up with other Maoist activists to receive compensation.
-Sumitra, Nata’s wife is disheartened to see his brother-in-law get this kind of money.
-She thinks that Govt. gives money to people who kill others.
-And since Nata has killed 172 people he should be entitled to some compensation as well.
-A convinced Nata surrenders to the Govt. seeking pardon and compensation to start a new life.
+Meanwhile, a parallel incident soon draws public attention, when the government declares another compensation package to the families of the Maoist workers who are going to surrender.
+To the surprise of the villagers, Shaktipada’s long-unseen second son, Nitya, has been seen in line with other Maoist activists, trying to receive compensation.

+Sumitra, Nata’s wife is disheartened to see his brother-in-law get this kind of money, feeling that the government is providing money to people who kill others.
+Since Nata has killed 172 people, she feels he should be entitled to compensation, as well.
+She convinces Nata, who surrenders to the government, seeking a pardon and compensation to start a new life.

-Now only Nimai, the eldest, the milk seller finds himself at a loss.
-He is bullied by his wife to learn from his brothers who have both fame and money.
-Will Nimai now do something drastic to change is life ... to gain "fame" and "compensation"?
-Well, he does.
+Now only the eldest son, Nimai the milk seller, finds himself at a loss.
+His wife begins to pressure him to learn from his brothers, who now have both fame and money, and to do something drastic to change his life and gain his own fame and fortune.